cordialgerm/foe_foundry/data/5e_canonical/giant_fire_beetle.md

 ***Bite***. *Melee Weapon Attack:* +1 to hit, reach 5 ft., one target. *Hit:* 2 (1d6-1) slashing damage.

 A **giant fire beetle** is a nocturnal creature that takes its name from a pair of glowing glands that give off light.
 Miners and adventurers prize these creatures, for a giant fire beetle's glands continue to shed light for 1d6 days after the beetle dies.
-Giant fire beetles are most commonly found underground and in dark forests.
+Giant fire beetles are most commonly found underground and in dark forests.</statblock>